zzyrd/LunarCalendarConverter/README.md

 ### Comments

 It is a very simple project.
-It will applied more features in the future such as using Core Data to store relevant information, adding precise and beautiful user interface.
+It will apply more features in the future such as using Core Data to store relevant information, adding precise and beautiful user interface.